 - In terms of company policy, you should establish rules everyone involved feels comfortable with.
 It is important for employees to feel safe, valued and fairly treated.
-They should also be assisted and encouraged in achieving a healthy work-life-balance.
+They should also be assisted and encouraged in achieving a healthy work-life-balance at work.
 This can be achieved by offering benefits and compensations.

 - Help employees grow!
 The feeling of being stagnant and not advancing in their personal and professional career can dampen motivation and the sympathy towards your company.
 Install plans that helps and enables employees to foster their skills and grow within your company.